QuentinRa/blog.quentinra.dev/cyber/discovery/host/index.md

 You can use it to find, and exploit vulnerabilities, or to bruteforce services such as SSH (see [bruteforce services](../../random/crack_password/services.md#nmap)).

-> CTF: Lunch at least a scan on all ports in the background while exploring the first interesting ports.
+> CTF: Lunch at least a scan on all ports in the background while exploring the firsts interesting ports.
 </div><div>

 **Nessus** [See nessus](nessus/index.md)